howsoai/platform-installation-examples/kots-existing-cluster/README.md

 # Kots Existing Cluster Installation for Howso Platform

-> Note - unless constrained to installing on VMs, it is recommended to install the Howso Platform via the Replicated hosted Helm charts, and not the KOTS installer.
+> Note - unless constrained to installing on VMs (which is an option for KOTS installs, though these examples use an existing cluster), it is recommended to install the Howso Platform via the Replicated hosted Helm charts and not the KOTS installer.

 ## Introduction